bigeasy/arguable/diary.md

 Are there translations; can read from a directory, instead of from a file?

+## Markup Language

+I'd like to make the input to arguable be more of a markup language, easier to write, and it can create the nice columnar displays as optional outputs.

 ## Inbox

 This library migrated from generated code from a language that compiles into